- Chart

 Bid-Ask Spread

-The bid-ask spread for FREL is typically tight, indicating efficient trading and lower transaction costs.
+The bid-ask spread for FREL is generally tight, reflecting efficient trading and relatively low transaction costs for investors.

 Market Dynamics